 Here's how you can speed up the healing of a pulled muscle

-One wrong step, one careless movement - and it happens: The sudden, stabbing pain in the muscle makes further activities a challenge and limits your mobility in everyday life.
-Fortunately, with the right measures, the healing of a so-called strain can be accelerated effectively.
-In the following article, we'll give you some helpful tips on how to quickly get rid of the after-effects of a pulled muscle and get back to your usual routine in no time.
+One wrong step, one careless movement - and there you have it: The sudden, stabbing pain in the muscle makes further activities a challenge and restricts your mobility in everyday life.
+Fortunately, the right measures can effectively speed up the healing of a pulled muscle.
+In the following article, we provide you with helpful tips on how to get rid of the after-effects of a pulled muscle quickly and get back to your usual routine soon.

 Content

-• What to do in case of a pulled muscle? - The most effective tips against the unpleasant pain
+4 What to do if you have a pulled muscle? - The most effective tips against the unpleasant pain

-• Conclusion: In the case of a strain, healing can be accelerated - but not forced
+5 Conclusion: In the case of a pulled muscle, healing can be accelerated - but not forced

 What is a strain?